 We identified studies to understand effective methods to learn English, in both reading~\cite{carr1981readingability, graesser1920readingcomponents, iwai2008perceptions,li1996metacognitive} and writing~\cite{zamel1982writing,ramanathan1999individualism, hinkel2003teaching}.
-Hirsch~\cite{hirsch2003reading} argues that \textit{fluency, the breadth of vocabulary,} and \textit{the domain knowledge about the topic} are the three factors that contribute to reading, and that a lack of one factor can lead to difficulty in reading.
-Fluency is the capability to connect current text a person is reading with the preceding text, and is deeply affected by the two other factors: vocabulary and the domain knowledge about the topic.
+Hirsch~\cite{hirsch2003reading} argues that \textit{fluency, the breadth of vocabulary,} and \textit{the domain knowledge about the topic} are the three factors that contribute to reading.
+Fluency is the capability to connect current text a person is reading with the preceding text.
 Lack of vocabulary creates latency in connecting the previous and current content.
 Lack of domain knowledge can make it difficult to understand the context, such as contradiction, and eventually create a mental model that is out of the context.
+Note that a lack of one factor can lead to difficulty in other factors.

-We found additional issues beyond the above ones that can impact EFL readers.
-The first challenge lies in \textit{text complexity}~\cite{diasti2023implementation,hu2022relative}, where readers struggle to understand text.
-Text complexity not only includes vocabulary, but also includes other factors such as grammatical rules and lengthy sentence structures.
-These factors, altogether can lead to misinterpretation or slower reading, ultimately reducing fluency.
-Another challenge is in the reading strategy~\cite{diasti2023implementation,ramadhianti2023reading,hong14investigating}, which translates to inferring the right context, topic, and takeaways from a text block.
+We found additional framing of these challenges in the literature.
+The first challenge is in \textit{text complexity}~\cite{diasti2023implementation,hu2022relative}, where the readers struggle to understand the main gist of the text.
+Text complexity involves not just difficult vocabulary, but also complex grammatical rules and lengthy sentence structures.
+All of these factors can lead to misinterpretation or slower reading.
+Another framing is \textit{reading strategy}~\cite{diasti2023implementation,ramadhianti2023reading,hong14investigating}: inferring the right context, topic, and takeaways from a text block.
 Failure to understand the context, or comprehensive breakdown, is common among EFL readers.

-Our approach addresses the text complexity, and the inference issues faced by EFL readers.
-We address these issues by providing vocabulary, grammatical, and comprehension support in a unified reading tool.
+Our approach aims to address these general challenges faced by EFL readers.
+We categorize the challenges into three challenges (vocabulary, grammatical, and comprehension) and addressed them in a unified tool.
 The goal is to provide on-demand support to EFL readers when they face the issues as well as proactively recommend potential issues to improve the self-learning process.